Yuriy-Nabasov/goit-markup-hw-05/README.md

 In third homework from GoIT I have to add styles for geometry (width, padding, margins, and borders) and content positioning with Flexbox for layout pages.

 In the fourth homework from GoIT I have to add decorative effects for my web-site.

+In the fifth homework from GoIT i have to add form elements for my web-site.